henrysky/astroNN/docs/source/neuralnets/basic_usage.rst

     from astroNN.models import ApogeeCNN

     # astronn_neuralnet is an astroNN's neural network instance
-    # In this case, it is an instance of APOGEECNN
+    # In this case, it is an instance of ApogeeCNN
     astronn_neuralnet = ApogeeCNN()

 Lets say you have your training data prepared, you should specify what the neural network is outputing by setting up the `targetname`